 A cathedral setting makes the stone appear larger since it sets it above the ring’s shank.
 Unfortunately, this also leaves the stone more vulnerable to damage.
 This style is lovely and gives a delicate appearance to your ring, but it’s not suitable for an active lifestyle.
 Keep this in mind if you work with your hands a lot.

 Like a channel setting, pave settings are also often used to complement the center stone.
 This setting is made by drilling holes into the band, inserting small diamonds, and then holding them with bits of metal.
 The result is a lovely surface studded with diamonds.
 The main downside is that pave bands can be very difficult or even impossible to resize, and if they are not made properly, the tiny diamonds can fall out.
-This is also not a good option for an active lifestyle.
+This type of setting is also not a good option for an active lifestyle.

-Another important aspect of the engagement is the shape of the stone.
+Another important aspect of the engagement ring is the shape of the stone.
 Check out our guide to diamond shapes to help you decide which one is right for your significant other!